yonur/C_dernek/README.md

 * Introduction to Computing Systems: From bits and gates to C and beyond -> CPU anamak için kitap.

+* Virtual Machines: Versatile Platforms for Systems and Processes (The Morgan Kaufmann Series in Computer Architecture and Design)

 Faydalı Bilgiler:

 * "OllyObg" -> İyi bir exe debugger.